Toni77777/awesome-swiftui-libraries/README.md

 [scroll to top](#readme)
 - [SlideOverCard](https://github.com/joogps/SlideOverCard) - A SwiftUI card view, made great for setup interactions.
 - [SwiftUI-CardStackView](https://github.com/dadalar/SwiftUI-CardStackView) - A easy-to-use SwiftUI view for Tinder like cards on iOS, macOS & watchOS
+- [RGStack](https://github.com/terminatorover/RGStack) - This UI attempts to capture the Quibi Card Stack and the associated User Interaction

 ## Chart
 [scroll to top](#readme)